Information & FAQ

 Where can we draw money?

-On arrival in both Nairobi and Mombasa, it is possible to draw and exchange money at the Foreign Exchange Bureaux located within the airports.
 There are banks and several ATMs in Diani.
 Bank opening times and further details are kept in the Notes for Guests at the house.

 Is there mains electricity?

-Jinchini is connected to mains electricity and traditional UK 3-pronged plugs fit the Sockets.
+Jinchini is connected to mains electricity and traditional UK 3-pronged plugs fit the sockets.
 There can be short power cuts, in which case there are six kerosene lamps and torches.
 Kassim will ensure that these are put out when required.

 Is the water safe to drink?